linusg46/Movie-recommedation/README.md

 - Recommedation models should try to avoid The "filter bubble" effect, in which viewers are only exposed to content that confirms their previous inclinations, could offer difficulties for it by potentially limiting their exposure to a range of cinematic experiences. <br>
 - Collecting and use of personal data can create ethical and privacy problems, user privacy and data security should be the top priorities when implementing such a model.
 - The development and implementation of movie recommendation models must be done responsibly, with careful consideration of user privacy and a commitment to promote a variety of cinematic experiences.
 Movie recommendation models have the potential to revolutionize how we discover and enjoy movies.

+## Non-presentation
+Here is a link to a canva presenation of the study: https://docs.google.com/presentation/d/1haV5KSU7ksOawbamx52IF-YZqTTF5YA5FxOBawtBy0I/edit?usp=sharing